-As one of twelve affiliate partnership centers coordinated by the White House Office of Faith-Based and Neighborhood Partnerships at various federal agencies, the SBA office works on behalf of Americans committed to improving communities and providing effective leverage and coordination of resources and initiatives.
+As one of twelve affiliate partnership centers coordinated by the White House Office of Public Engagement & Faith-Based and Community Initiatives at various federal agencies, the SBA office works on behalf of Americans committed to improving communities and providing effective leverage and coordination of resources and initiatives.

 A key feature of the office’s work involves technical assistance, education, training and entrepreneurial and business development opportunities that address specific challenges and needs.
 The office supports agency efforts to increase awareness and education of the SBA’s contracting, capital access, counseling, and disaster preparedness programs.
 In 2014, the office launched events, online trainings and collaborations aimed at increasing awareness of these key agency programs.